nadundesilva/k8s-replicator/README.md

 #### Quickstart

 Run the following command to apply the controller to your cluster.
-The `<VERSION>` should be replaced with the release version to be used (eg:- `0.3.0`) and kubectl CLI should be configured pointing to the cluter in which the controller needs to be started.
+The `<VERSION>` should be replaced with the release version to be used (eg:- `0.3.0`) and kubectl CLI should be configured pointing to the cluster in which the controller needs to be started.

 ```bash
 curl -L https://raw.githubusercontent.com/nadundesilva/k8s-replicator/main/installers/install.sh | bash -s <VERSION>